biocore/qadabra/README.md

 Unzip this file and open the `report.html` file to view the report containing results and visualizations in your browser.

 ## Tutorial
-See the [tutorial](tutorial.md) page for a walkthroughon using Qadabra workflow with a microbiome dataset.
+See the [tutorial](tutorial.md) page for a walkthrough on using Qadabra workflow with a microbiome dataset.

 ## FAQs
 Coming soon: An [FAQs](FAQs.md) page of commonly asked question on the statistics and code pertaining to Qadabra.